 Risks of Medical Equipment without EMC Testing

-That possibility alone is enough reason to make EMC compliance a “must” step before any electrical product or device is distributed to the market, together with very strict air-tight enforcement mechanisms.
+That possibility alone is enough reason to make EMC compliance a “must” step before any electrical product or device is distributed to the market.
+Together with very strict air-tight enforcement mechanisms.
 It is difficult to imagine the potential damage if medical devices slip off the radar and hit the market without the EMC seal of approval.
-The very high value and the life-threatening implications of the use of some medical equipment for medical treatment demand a very serious move in enforcing the mandated EMC and safety tests.
+The very high value and the life-threatening implications of the use of some medical equipment for medical treatment.
+Demand a very serious move in enforcing the mandated EMC and safety tests.

 The EMC risks for medical devices and products are therefore many and real.
 This is because almost all devices and gadgets are designed with some digital or electronic content in them.
-Hence, their presence with other digital gadgets can mean that there is an electromagnetic compatibility issue within their surroundings.
+Hence, their presence with other digital gadgets.
+Can mean that there is an electromagnetic compatibility issue within their surroundings.
 This can affect the devices’ operating efficiency, to say the least.
 Examples of critical devices used in treatment and diagnostics that can be susceptible to electromagnetic interference include:

-• ECGs; and
+• Pacemakers; • ICDs; • ECGs; and • Ventilators

-Consequence of EMC Noncompliance
+The consequence of EMC Noncompliance

 EMC Bayswater – Reliable EMC Testing Centre

 For accurate and reliable results, EMC Bayswater is the preferred company when it comes to EMC testing and approvals.
 We are the accredited specialists for Australia, Europe, North America, and Canada.
-Our spacious testing laboratories can accommodate all EMC testing requirements including product certification, compliance and approval.
-For all your EMC testing needs, whether pre-compliance or formal EMC testing for medical products, reduce your EMC risks for medical devices and products, trust only EMC Bayswater.
+Our spacious testing laboratories can accommodate all EMC testing requirements.
+Including product certification, compliance and approval.
+For all your EMC testing needs.
+Whether pre-compliance or formal EMC testing for medical products.
+Reduce your EMC risks for medical devices and products, trust only EMC Bayswater.
 For more information about our services, call us at 03 9761 5888.